os-lecture/2023S-os-lectures/lec3/p3-batchos.md

 - fence.i : used to clear i-cache

 - Caches for physical memory include d-cache and i-cache
-- OS will modify the memory area that will be fetched by the CPU, which will make the i-cache contain inconsistent content with the memory
+- OS may modify the memory area that will be fetched by the CPU, which will make the i-cache contain inconsistent content with the memory
-- Here OS here must use fence.i to manually clear the i-cache to invalidate all the contents,so as to ensure the correctness of the CPU's access to memory data and codes.
+- Here OS must use fence.i to manually clear the i-cache to invalidate all the contents, to prevent CPU from reading inconsistent data from cache.